SaimAhmad-h/NLP-ReviewEngine/README.md

 Loads all libraries and downloads NLTK resources: `punkt`, `stopwords`, `wordnet`.

 ### Cell 3 — Dataset Loading & Labelling
 Attempts to load the real CSV.
-Falls back to a synthetic dataset of 240 samples if not found.
+Falls back to a synthetic dataset of 55 unique reviews if not found.
 Sentiment labels are derived from ratings:

 | Rating | Sentiment Label |
 |---|---|